 - More frequent examinations for senior or geriatric cats or cats with or without known medical and behavioral conditions are highly advisable.

 - Semi-annual wellness exams are recommended for all senior and geriatric age cats.

 The reasons for semi-annual exams include:

-- ill cats often show no signs of disease allowing the disease to progress to a critical stage;
+- Ill cats often show no signs of the disease allowing the disease to progress to a critical stage;

 - Earlier detection of body weight changes (losing or gaining weight fast), dental disease, heart murmur, food and water intake, and irregular visits to the bathroom often indicate that something is wrong.
 Early detection allows for earlier, more effective treatments.